-- (b) Measurement.
+- (1) First number is maximum by-right height/second number is maximum height with incentives - (2) Maximum height to be determined through the zoning or site approval process. - (b) Measurement.
 The height of a building is the vertical distance measured from the mean elevation of front building line prior to the addition of fill to the highest point of a flat roof or parapet, the deck line of a mansard roof or the midpoint between the ridge and the eave for a pitched roof (see building height definition for more detail).
 For buildings subject to the height transition provisions, height is measured to the highest point of the building at the applicable distance from the property line. - (c) Institutional Structures.
 The following buildings, where authorized in a zoning district, may be constructed to any height subject to Fire and Building Codes and the requirement that any portion of a structure exceeding the maximum height of the district is set back from each property line at least one (1) foot for every one (1) foot that that portion of the building exceeds the maximum height of the applicable zoning district: - (1) Government offices; - (2) Schools; - (3) Religious institutions; - (4) Libraries, museums, art galleries, art centers and similar uses; and - (5) Hospitals in excess of 10,000 square feet of floor area. - (d) Exceptions.
-The maximum height regulations shall not apply to: - (1) Belfries, cupolas, domes, and monuments, water towers, transmission towers, steeples, windmills, chimneys, smokestacks, radio towers, masts and aerials, conveyors, fire towers, and oil derricks. - (2) Bulkheads, elevator penthouses, water tanks, cooling towers, scenery lofts and similar structures provided that such structures shall cover not more than twentyfive (25) percent of the total roof area of the building on which such structure is located. - (3) Heating and air conditioning equipment, solar collectors and similar equipment, fixtures and devices are exempt, provided that they are set back from the edge of the roof a minimum distance of one (1) foot for every foot the feature extends above the roof surface.
+The maximum height regulations shall not apply to: - (1) Belfries, cupolas, domes, and monuments, water towers, transmission towers, steeples, windmills, chimneys, smokestacks, radio towers, masts and aerials, conveyors, fire towers, and oil derricks. - (2) Bulkheads, elevator penthouses, water tanks, cooling towers, scenery lofts and similar structures provided that such structures shall cover not more than twenty-five (25) percent of the total roof area of the building on which such structure is located. - (3) Heating and air conditioning equipment, solar collectors and similar equipment, fixtures and devices are exempt, provided that they are set back from the edge of the roof a minimum distance of one (1) foot for every foot the feature extends above the roof surface.
 Screen or parapet walls shall be constructed to the height of any fixture taller than three (3) feet in height that would be visible from a street or residential property abutting the property.